begin-again/info/maria/maria-encryption-rest.md

 essentially no impact on customer install since the history table is empty.
 The server setup script would need to handle:
 - installing the encryption key
-- setting file permissions on the key file
 - configuring the ini file